siriuslay/Tokenphormer/README.md

-Thanks for sharing the details!
-Below is an updated version of the README, incorporating the specific instructions you've provided for setting up the environment and running both SGPM and Tokenphormer.

----

 # Tokenphormer: Structure-aware Multi-token Graph Transformer

 **Tokenphormer** is a novel graph neural network model designed to address limitations in traditional Graph Neural Networks (GNNs) and Graph Transformers by utilizing multi-token generation.
 This approach effectively captures both local and global information while retaining graph structural context.